Janssen CarePath provides a range of injection support resources that may assist you and your patients.

 Even after you’ve trained your patients to give themselves an injection of STELARA®, they may still have questions.
-Janssen Nurse Support* can help answer their questions about giving themselves an injection at home, preparing their injection site prior to self-injecting, and properly disposing of their used syringe.
+For patients not enrolled in STELARA withMe, Janssen Nurse Support* can help answer their questions about giving themselves an injection at home, preparing their injection site prior to self-injecting, and properly disposing of their used syringe.

 Connect your patients with Janssen Nurse Support at 877-CarePath (877-227-3728), available Monday-Friday, 9:00 AM to 8:00 PM ET.

 At all other times, a nurse will typically return their call in 15 minutes.